Customising Site and Space Layouts

 Editing a site decorator file

-- Click Create Custom to edit the default
+- Click Create Custom next to the decorator

-If something goes wrong: Click Reset Default to revert to the original layouts.
+If something goes wrong: Hit Reset Default to revert to the original layouts.

 Using Velocity macros